Despite what society tries to tell you, you’re the only person who can decide if you’re man enough, Clay Andrews writes.

-Friendship is about intimacy, and men in general don’t do this very well, especially with other guys.
-Most men only have very shallow friendships with their guy buddies that involve superficial conversation (and the occasional chest bump).
+Friendship is about intimacy, and oftentimes men simply haven’t been taught to do this very well, especially with other guys.
+There are still many men who only have shallow friendships with their guy buddies that involve superficial conversation (and the occasional chest bump).

 And the most important benefit of building friendships with other men is that it can help you feel as if you’re not handling all the problems of your life alone.
 In many ways the modern man may feel more isolated than previous generations due to the challenge of building connections with other men.